mer-hybris/hadk.sailfishos.org/overview.rst

 * one or more device specific **targets** (a rootfs with device-specific headers and libraries)

-* an Android build **chroot** (a minimal Ubuntu chroot required to build the Android sources)
+* a HA build SDK (a minimal Ubuntu chroot required to build the Android sources)

-During the HA development you'll typically have one window/terminal using the Android chroot where you build and work on Android code and another session using the Mer SDK chroot where you build RPMs for the hardware adaptation.
+During the HA development you'll typically have one window/terminal using the HA build SDK where you build and work on Android code and another session using the Mer SDK where you build RPMs for the hardware adaptation.

-Commands and output from the Android session are indicated using ``ANDROID_SDK $`` at the top of the code block, like this:
+Commands and output from the HA build session are indicated using ``HABUILD_SDK $`` at the top of the code block, like this:

 .. code-block:: console

-  ANDROID_SDK $
+  HABUILD_SDK $

-  echo "run this command in the android chroot terminal"
+  echo "run this command in the Ubuntu HA build SDK terminal"

 Commands and output from the Mer SDK session are indicated using ``MER_SDK $`` at the top of the code block, like this: